NJASA Legal Publications

 NJASA Legal Department Research Services

-The February 2014 issue of the NJASA Legal Research Publication Program is now available online to subscribers.
+The March 2014 issue of the NJASA Legal Research Publication Program is now available online to subscribers.
 The TEACHNJ Act was designed to promote effective and efficient teachers and principals through a new performance evaluation system.
 In its implementing regulations, the New Jersey Department of Education called this system “AchieveNJ.”
-This Administrative Guide will discuss these recently adopted educator effectiveness and evaluation regulations.
+Part one of this Administrative Guide discussed the purpose of these regulations, the confidentiality of evaluation data, board of education responsibilities for the annual evaluations, the role and responsibility of the district evaluation advisory committee, and the role and responsibilities of the school improvement panel.
+Part Two continues the discussion of the new regulations with a review of the regulations pertaining to evaluation policies and procedures, observations of teachers, and preparation of performance reports.

 Subscribers to the NJASA Legal Research Publication Program can access the publications after inserting their user name and password by clicking here.